hansfranke1985/ADS/DataWrangling/week_6_DataPreProcessing/README.md

 ## Distance Based Approaches

-General Idea
+General Idea:
 - Judge a point based on the distance(s) to its neighbors
 - Several variants proposed
-Basic Assumption
+Basic Assumption:
 - Normal data objects have a dense neighborhood
 - Outliers are far apart from their neighbors, i.e., have a less dense neighborhood

 ## Density based approaches
-- General Idea
+General Idea:
-Compare the density around a point with the density around its local neighbors The relative density of a point compared to its neighbors is computed as an outlier score
+- Compare the density around a point with the density around its local neighbors
-Approaches essentially differ in how to estimate density
+- The relative density of a point compared to its neighbors is computed as an outlier score
-- Basic Assumption
+- Approaches essentially differ in how to estimate density Basic Assumption:
-The density around a normal data object is similar to the density around its neighbors
+- The density around a normal data object is similar to the density around its neighbors
-The density around an outlier is considerably different to the density around its neighbors
+- The density around an outlier is considerably different to the density around its neighbors

 ## Model base approches